 To Bundle or Not to Bundle…

-About non-bundled internet and phone expenses – taxpayers are required to maintain invoices or receipts to evidence that the expenditure has been incurred.
-The ATO advises that a reasonable basis for identifying the portion of work-related expenses include:
+About non-bundled internet and phone expenses – taxpayers must keep invoices or receipts to evidence that the expenditure has been incurred.
+The ATO advises that a reasonable basis for identifying the portion of work-related expenses includes:

 - Adding all the actual work-related calls from your itemised telephone account and/or

-- Using a diary to determine the work-related portion of your phone and internet use over four weeks.
+- Use a diary to figure out the work-related part of your phone and internet use over four weeks.

-Bundled expenses – again the taxpayer is required to maintain a four-week diary to identify the work-related portion of use.
-However, the internet and phone portion need to be identified either by a breakdown of relevant costs by the supplier or a percentage of relative costs if they were separately purchased from a supplier.
+Bundled expenses – again the taxpayer must keep a four-week diary to identify the work-related portion of use.
+However, the internet and phone part need to be shown either by a breakdown of relevant costs by the supplier or a percentage of relative costs if they were separately purchased from a supplier.